 Free online tax preparation services like Credit Karma Tax® help reduce math errors, ensure deductions and credits are within allowable limits, and identify items on your return that could cause the IRS to reject it.
 Plus, services generally won’t allow you to file without including all required information.

 Getting audited will never be fun, but if the worst happens, you can survive it.

 First, be aware that the IRS generally tries to audit returns in a timely manner — usually within two years of filing.
-However, they can include the previous three years’ worth of returns in an audit, although a substantial error might make them look farther back.
+But it can include the previous three years’ worth of returns in an audit, although a substantial error might make it look farther back.
 Usually, six years is the maximum.

 If your return has been selected for audit, the IRS will first notify you with a letter that will tell you what you need to do to respond.
-They will not call, email or text you to notify you of an audit.
-They’ll manage the audit either through the mail or an in-person interview.
+The IRS will not call, email or text you to notify you of an audit.
+It’ll manage the audit either through the mail or an in-person interview.

-If the IRS needs specific documents from you to conduct the audit, they’ll request them in writing.
-You can send physical documents to them through the delivery service of your choice, but the IRS recommends you get some type of delivery confirmation from the service.
-This will help ensure the IRS gets what you’re sending them.
+If the IRS needs specific documents from you to conduct the audit, it will request them in writing.
+You can send physical documents to it through the delivery service of your choice, but the IRS recommends you get some type of delivery confirmation from the service.
+This will help ensure the IRS gets what you’re sending it.

 Feel like you need more time to respond to a letter request for information?
 The IRS can generally grant an automatic 30-day extension, but you’ll need to send your request via fax to the number on your IRS letter, or mail it to the address on the letter.
 For in-person audits, you can communicate your request for an extension to the auditor handling your case.

 How long your audit takes depends on multiple factors, including the following: